rlucente-se-jboss/luminoth-ubi/README.md

 can be run directly using the `podman` tools or imported into a registry and run on OCP.
-This set of commands will show how to build the container on RHEL 8, push to a public container registry, and then instantiate within OCP.
+This set of commands will show how to build the container on RHEL 8, push to a public container registry, and then instantiate within OpenShift.

 ## Install container tools on RHEL 8
 Use `subscription-manager` to register for updates and attach the